 Academic Achievement Scholarships

-Dean’s List Scholarships (partial tuition for one course) are awarded annually to the 20 fully matriculated degree candidates with the highest cumulative GPA (minimum 3.85) who have completed at least 8 hours at the E.I., including a total of six or more credits within two of the three terms preceding the announcement of the Dean’’s List.
+Dean’s List Scholarships (partial tuition for one course) are awarded annually to fully matriculated master’s degree candidates with the highest cumulative GPA (minimum 3.85) who have completed at least 8 hours at St. Mary’s Ecumenical Institute, including a total of six or more credits within two of the three terms preceding the announcement of the Dean’s List.
 Recipients of Dean’s List scholarships may choose to offer their scholarship to benefit a student in need.
-The Olin P. Moyd Memorial Scholarship Fund, honoring a long-term, beloved member of the E.I. faculty who died in 2005, provides up to two partial tuition scholarships per term to students with demonstrated academic success and potential for theological and/or ministerial leadership in the African-American community.
-Partnership Scholarships Partnership scholarships are available to a limited number of students each term who have the financial support of their church or employer.
-The partner agrees to provide a 1/3 scholarship, and the Ecumenical Institute provides a 1/3 matching scholarship.
-This program is normally limited to one course per term.
-New students are eligible.
-This scholarship program is funded largely by the Abrahams Family Foundation Fund and by the Rafferty Scholarship Fund.

 Other Ecumenical Institute of Theology Scholarships